spachava753/kpkg/README.md

 folder.
 I wanted something that could install multiple versions of tools.
 This is especially useful; for example, installing the right version of the kubectl cli for your cluster.

+# Installation

+The project is currently a work in progress.
+However, if you would like to try it out, it can be installed by running `go get github.com/spachava753/kpkg`.

 # Goals

 ## CLI tool management